 Headstone for Sir John Borthwick (1917-2002) Holy Trinity Church

 Irene Borthwick travelled to Australia in the mid 1960’s and I can clearly remember her visit, as I can remember the many visits by her son Sir John Borthwick to our Sydney home when I was a child.
-Sir John was a favourite first cousin of Dad’s when we would all gather around the dining table and be enthralled by their family stories.
+Sir John was a favourite first cousin of Dad’s when we would all gather around the dining table to be enthralled by their family stories.
 In 1975 Dad and Mum took my sister Lavinia and me on a European tour of the Greek Islands, France, Italy and England, a highlight was visiting Aunt Irene at her lovely home in Eaton Square in London.
 Her butler Smith, always at her side.
-Later in 1982 I was to visit again with my husband Geoff, where we were invited to a lovely dinner, it was delightful to see and hear a very animated Aunt Irene, who was still so excited about the Royal Marriage and to hear the stories about the wedding through her great friend Lady Fermoy.
-Sadly she died in November later that year, at the great age of ninety seven.
+Later in 1982 I was to visit again with my husband Geoff, where we were invited to a lovely dinner, it was delightful to see and hear a very animated Aunt Irene, who was still so excited about the Royal Marriage of Charles and Diana and to hear the stories about the wedding through her great friend Lady Fermoy.
+Sadly Irene Borthwick died in November, later that year, at the great age of ninety seven.

 Wellington Times, 29 May 1913